IntelliTect/Coalesce/docs/modeling/model-components/data-sources.md

 <CodeTabs>
 <template #vue>

-To automatically reload a [ListViewModel](/stacks/vue/layers/viewmodels.md) when data source parameters change, simply use the list's `$startAutoLoad` function:
+To automatically reload a [ListViewModel](/stacks/vue/layers/viewmodels.md) when data source parameters change, simply use the list's `$useAutoLoad` or `$startAutoLoad` function:

 ``` ts
 import { Person } from '@/models.g';